Peterlee: Governance

+Peterlee is a civil parish and has a Town Council.
+Peterlee is under Durham County Council, the unitary authority elected to govern County Durham.

 Mayor

-The first elected mayor of Peterlee was William Whitehouse, who had previously worked on the council.
-Earlier he had been in the Royal Air Force and taught at a school in Horden.
+Peterlee's first elected mayor was William Whitehouse, who previously served on its council.
+Earlier he was in the Royal Air Force and taught at a school in Horden.

 Landmarks

 Apollo Pavilion

 The Apollo Pavilion (1970) was designed by Victor Pasmore.
 It provided a focal point for the Sunny Blunts estate as well as a bridge across a water-course.
-It was named after the Apollo moon missions.
+It was named after the Apollo Moon missions.

-From the late 1970s the Pavilion suffered from vandals and anti-social behaviour.
-The murals on the building faded, and to discourage anti-social behaviour, staircases were removed in the 1980s.
+From the late 1970s the Pavilion suffered from vandals and antisocial behaviour.
+The murals on the building faded, and to discourage antisocial behaviour, staircases were removed in the 1980s.
 In 1996, there was a failed attempt to list the Pavilion.
-English Heritage described it as "an internationally important masterpiece".
-However, some local residents and councillors saw the Pavilion as an eyesore and campaigned to have it demolished.
-The campaign appeared to have been successful when demolition was proposed in 2000.
-However, in July 2009 a six-month revamp programme was completed at a cost of £400,000.
-As part of this, original features such as the murals and stairs were reinstated.
+English Heritage described it as "an internationally important masterpiece"; however, some local residents and councillors considered it an eyesore and campaigned to have it demolished.
+The campaign seemed to have been successful when demolition was proposed in 2000.
+However, in July 2009, a six-month revamp programme was completed at a cost of £400,000, which includes reinstating the original murals and stairs.

 In December 2011, English Heritage gave the pavilion a Grade-II* listing.